rust-unofficial/patterns/patterns/strategy.md

 Imagine we are working on a project that generates reports every month.
 We need the reports to be generated in different formats (strategies), e.g., in `JSON` or `Plain Text` formats.
-But things very and we don't know what kind of requirement we may get in the future.
+But things vary over time and we don't know what kind of requirement we may get in the future.
 For example, we may need to generate our report in a completly new format, or just modify one of the existing formats.